I felt myself slipping away, but I fought back from near-death,

 And her manager, Sunny Stephens, is a founding board member of a non-profit organization dedicated to raising awareness, promoting research, and providing resources for survivors, caregivers, and family members.
 Learn more at http://www.Encephalitis411.org

-Here’s a video of EG performing “Holdin’ On” live solo, in October 2017
+Here’s video of EG performing “Holdin’ On” live at Douglas Corner in Nashville in January 2018.

 For a list of tour dates – http://www.EGKightMusic.com/tour-dates